AdvexAI/model-training/README.md

 To evaluate model performance using Advex powered data:
 1. Clone this repository and cd into `model-training`
+2. Install packages: `python -r requirements.txt`
-2. Run `python standalone_yolo.py --real-dir /path/to/customer_data --syn-dir /path/to/advex_data --epochs 200 --seed 1`
+3. Run `python standalone_yolo.py --real-dir /path/to/customer_data --syn-dir /path/to/advex_data --epochs 200 --seed 1`

 This script trains a model on customer data and another model on customer data and advex data.
 It will generate a report comparing metrics such as F1, Recall, and Average Precision across the two models.